 Are there any other filings that must be made?

 Yes, a declaration of consideration (Form CD-57 or Form CD-57-HC) and Form PA-34 must be filed with the Department within 30 days after the recording of the deed.
 These forms are available at each county register of deeds office.
-Forms CD-57 and CD-57-HC are also available on the Department's Web site or by calling Taxpayer Services at (603) 230-5920.
-Form PA-34 is not available in a downloadable format, but may be obtained by calling the Property Appraisal Division at (603) 230-5950.
+These forms are also available on the Department's Web site in a downloadable format.

 Where can I find more information?

 For more information call Taxpayer Services at (603) 230-5920 or write the Audit Division, PO Box 457, Concord, NH 03302-0457.